House of Darkness (2022 film)

-House of Darkness is a 2022 American black comedy horror film directed by Neil LaBute, starring Justin Long, Kate Bosworth, Gia Crovatin and Lucy Walters.
+House of Darkness is a 2022 American Gothic film directed by Neil LaBute, starring Justin Long, Kate Bosworth, Gia Crovatin and Lucy Walters.
 The film is a reimagining of Dracula.

 Plot

 After meeting at a bar, Hapgood "Hap" Jackson goes back to Mina Murray's remote, castle-like estate.
 While Mina is out of the room fixing drinks, Hap calls a male friend to brag about his hookup.
 Following an evening of drinking, flirting, and kissing, Mina begins unbuckling Hap's pants.
 Mina's sister Lucy unexpectedly interrupts.
 Hap gets the idea that he might have a threesome with both women.
 Mina exits the room to get more drinks.
 Hap and Lucy have a private conversation.

 Hap briefly falls asleep.
 Hap has a nightmare where he is imprisoned in a cave with a pile of shoes indicating he is another in a long line of victims.
 After he wakes, Lucy takes Hap on a tour of the manor.
 Mina eventually rejoins them and they return to the sitting room.
 Lucy and Mina propose exchanging ghost stories.
 Hap adlibs a glib story about a man who has a threesome with two sisters.

 Lucy responds by telling a tale of wronged women who sought vengeance on men who raped them and who continue pursuing sexual predators across the world.
 Hap becomes further disturbed when Lucy mentions a cave like the one he saw in his nightmare.
 A third sister, Nora, enters the room.
 Realizing that the women intend to teach him a morality lesson, Hap becomes combative and tries to leave.
 Revealing themselves as vampires, Mina, Lucy and Nora unravel their supernatural powers with their fangs to destroy and devour Hap.